exageraldo/connexion-auth-paths-extd/README.md

 The idea of this extension is to apply the default authentication on these routes, without changing the behavior of anything else.

+### Why?

+This was once a requirement requested by the security team in a project.

+### What about the UI (`/ui/`) route?

+It is not necessary, as it does not make much sense to ask for a auth/token on a page that will be accessed by the browser.

 ## Installation

 Install `connexion-auth-paths-extd` with `pip`: